 And therein lies the rub.

-Top-ranked Kentucky and No. 5 UNC both currently play 16-game conference schedules.
+Top-ranked Kentucky and No. 5 UNC both play 16-game conference schedules.
 But that’s expected to expand to 18 for the Wildcats next season, when the SEC adds Texas A&M and Missouri; and then to at least 18 for the Tar Heels when Syracuse and Pittsburgh join the ACC, likely in 2013.

-Under NCAA rules, teams can only play 27 games, plus a multi-team tournament (such as the Las Vegas Invitational or the Basketball Hall of Fame Tip-Off Tournament) during the regular season.
+Under NCAA rules, teams can play only 27 games, plus a multi-team tournament (such as the Las Vegas Invitational or the Basketball Hall of Fame Tip-Off Tournament) during the regular season.

 Do the math: Eighteen-game league schedules mean programs would have only nine games of wiggle-room to schedule nonconference foes.

 Subtract another game for the ACC/Big Ten Challenge or the SEC/Big East Challenge.
 Then take away another slot or two, if you want to take players back near their hometowns to play.

 All of a sudden, you’re left with a conundrum: How many difficult nonconference teams do you really want to play, when you know you’re already facing some hefty league foes?